stateful/vscode-runme/README.md

 ## Elevated Notebook Experience

-Code blocks with `sh` or `bash` designators will result in executable notebook cells.
-Please note that you might have to look at the raw markdown to see the different attributes.

-    ```sh
-    ls -al #some executable command here
-    ```

-Auto-detection for will be applied to blocks without language designators.
-Runme however prefers to add language designators to all code blocks.

-    ```
-    echo "block without language designation"
-    ```
+Runme allows code blocks to be annotated with attributes to provide control over some aspects of execution, output, interaction, and other behavior.
+Please find a complete list in the [docs](https://runme.dev/docs/intro).

-Run in the background, great for compilers/bundler with file watchers.
+For instance, the following annotation will run the command in the background, great for compilers/bundler with file watchers.

     ```sh { background=true }
     npx tsc --watch
     ```

-Notebook cells will launch a task inside of the terminal panel by default to allow for user-input.
-However, if code blocks do not require user interactivity it is possible to run them inline.

-    ```sh { interactive=false }
-    ls -al #some executable command here
-    ```

-Environment variables which are exported will prompt users for input.
-If their values are quoted Runme will prepopulated the value as placeholder when prompting the user whereas unquoted values will be displayed as prompt message with empty value instead.

-    ```sh { interactive=false }
-    echo "Allows to make execution generic"
-    export PATH="$HOME/your/bin:$PATH"
-    export MY_PROJECT_PROMPT=Enter project name
-    export MY_PROJECT_VALUE="my-project-id"
-    echo $MY_PROJECT_PROMPT $MY_PROJECT_VALUE
-    ```

-Please see [runme.dev's README.md](https://github.com/stateful/runme.dev/blob/main/README.md) for a reference how to apply these code block attributes in different use-cases.
+Check the complete list at https://runme.dev/docs/annotations or take a look at the [examples](https://github.com/stateful/vscode-runme/tree/main/examples) available inside the VS Code extension repo for a reference how to apply these code block attributes in different use-cases.

 ## Interactive Service integrations